On Tuesday, the Federal Communications Commission (FCC) announced a plan to revoke net neutrality.

 What's net neutrality?
 Imagine all the sites you like only load

-... unless they paid your internet service provider extra?
+... unless they pay your internet service provider extra.

 Right now, internet service providers (ISPs) like Verizon and Comcast have to treat all information online equally, no matter where it comes from.
-That principle is called net neutrality.
+Soon that won't be true.

 Why is it important?